The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Ruta de los Cenotes

 Better yet, Puerto Morelos is located right along a 21-mile stretch dotted with sixty cenotes.
-Not only are they amazing places to explore via snorkeling, scuba diving, swimming, paddle boarding, and kayaking, but they also have cultural significance.
+Not only are they amazing places to explore via snorkeling, scuba diving, swimming, paddleboarding, and kayaking, but they also have cultural significance.

 Some of the most amazing cenotes near Puerto Morelos include Chilam Balam, Verde Lucero, Siete Bocas, Cenote Zapote, La Noria, and Kin-Há.